MrSabin/API_4/README.md

 ```python
 python3 main.py
 ```
-Script will post photos from `images` folder with delay, specified in .env file (DELAY_TIME) or by running script with `--delay` argument, like
+Script will post photos from `images` folder with delay, specified in .env file (DELAY_SECONDS) or by running script with `--delay` argument, like
 ```python
 python3 main.py --delay "delay_in_seconds"
 ```